NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.KeyMix.rst

 KeyMix node
 ===========

-*This documentation is for version 1.0 of KeyMix.*
+*This documentation is for version 1.0 of KeyMix (net.sf.openfx.KeyMix).*

 Description
 -----------